petergdoyle/vagrant-recipes/VagrantBoxes/README.md

 ```

  #####“zero out” the drive
+ Please note the issues and other suggested "trimmings" to finish off a vagrant box [here](https://gist.github.com/justindowning/5670884)
 ```bash
 [root@localhost ~]# dd if=/dev/zero of=/EMPTY bs=1M && sync && rm -f /EMPTY && sync
 ```